-At Ashland University, the male to female student ratio is far higher than the national average of about 40:60 with a student body that is equally balanced.
+At Ashland University, the disparity between men and women on campus is far lower than the national average.
+The undergraduate student body at Ashland is equally balanced.

 Review Male/Female Diversity at Ashland

-When available, the chart below will include the male to female percentage among Ashland's faculty, as well as students.
+When available, the chart below will include the male to female percentage among Ashland's undergraduate students.

 Over 90% of the students attending Ashland University come from within Ohio.
-This means Ashland is below average in geographic diversity with a ranking of #1,530.
+This places Ashland at the national average and gives it a national geographic diversity ranking of #1,448.